freenas/freenas-docs/userguide/jails.rst

-Storage is typically added because the user and group account associated with an application installed inside of a jail needs to access data stored on the FreeNAS® system.
+Storage is typically added because the user and group account associated with an application installed inside of a jail needs to access data stored on the %brand% system.
 Before selecting the "Source", it is important to first ensure that the permissions of the selected directory or dataset grant permission to the user/group account inside of the jail.
-This is not the default, as the users and groups created inside of a jail are totally separate from the users and groups of the FreeNAS® system.
+This is not the default, as the users and groups created inside of a jail are totally separate from the users and groups of the %brand% system.

 So the workflow for adding storage usually goes like this: